Android TV: Introduction and How It Works

 • Saying Play, pause, stop, and resume while watching a video

-• “Softer” and Louder, to control your volume
+• “Softer” and Louder to control your volume

 • Open [app name] to open any of your already installed apps